luisgros-fixeads/plugin-sonarqube/README.md

 ```sh
 ./athena sonarqube server start
 ```
-This will provide you with a link to access SonarQube web interface
+This will provide you with a link to access your SonarQube web interface

 #### Run a code analysis
 ```sh
 ./athena sonarqube scanner ~/myproject/
 ```
-After that you will be able to access your code analysis report on SonarQube web interface, sometimes reports might take a little bit of time to display depending on the project size, be patient.
+After that you will be able to access your code analysis report on SonarQube web interface, sometimes reports might take a little bit of time to display on the web interface depending on the project size, be patient.

 ## Examples